pybuilder/pybuilder.github.io/documentation/manual.md

 at build-time with the [filter_resources plugin](/documentation/plugins.html#Filteringfiles).

 ### Project Properties
-A property is identified by a key (the *name* of the property, which is a string) and have a value.
+A property is identified by a key (the *name* of the property, which is a string) and has a value.
 The type of a property value can be any valid python type.

 Project properties are used to configure plugins.